HLS Monitoring API Overview

 [5fa1ab24559c] This stream's alert condition has been cleared after a consistent delivery period of 305.00 seconds.

-The HLSAnalyzer.com service is monitored 24x7 to ensure continuous monitoring for our customers.
-The health of our system is continually monitored by:
+The HLSAnalyzer.com service is a fully managed and monitored solution that provides high service availability for our customers.
+The health of our system is monitored by:

 General Error or Warning